secretstartups/handbook/sites/handbook/source/handbook/legal/corporate-communications/index.html.md

 **Online Forums**

 Except as approved by our Legal Team, or as specifically required by your job description, you may not respond to comments, rumors or discussions or otherwise participate in Internet “chat” rooms, blogs, message boards, social media sites or other similar online forums on behalf of the Company.
-You may not participate, in any manner other than passive observation, in any investment or stock-related online forums relating to the Company without the prior written approval of our legal department.
+You may not participate, in any manner other than passive observation, in any investment or stock-related online forums relating to the Company without the prior written approval of our Legal Team.

 ### HOW WE COMMUNICATE WITH INVESTORS